tompittson/katacoda-scenarios/hadolint-dockerfile-scanning/step1.md

 ## Hadolint Scan

 Hadolint can be executed locally from the binary, as a Visual Studio Code extension or from a container image.
-In this example we will use Docker to run the latest vesion of hadolint from a container image.
+In this scenario we will use Docker to run the latest vesion of hadolint from a container image.

 Scan the Dockerfile `docker run --rm -i hadolint/hadolint < Dockerfile`{{execute}}